One of the top reasons that people leave a job is a lack of employee recognition.

 Why is employee recognition important?

-Happy employees translate into a happier and more productive workplace.
 Research from the University of Warwick shows that happier employees are 12% more productive and that employees are less productive when unhappy.

 According to research, 91% of employees say that a strong culture of recognition will motivate them to work for a certain company.